Last Updated on

 “At the moment we essentially differentiate between really, really slow sites and kind of everything that’s in the normal range.
 So if you’re looking at milliseconds and calculating time to first byte and kind of looking at the difference between data centers and different locations of the world then you’re probably already way into the normal speed area, you’re not into that really slow site section.”

-The takeaway from John’s message here is that while the speed at which a page loads is an important factor that Google considers when ranking websites, there is real benefit for the webmaster to improve their site speed when it comes to other critical factors like conversion rate, user engagement, and overall user experience.
+The takeaway from John’s message here is that while pagespeed is an important factor that Google considers when ranking websites, there is real benefit for the webmaster to improve their pagespeed when it comes to other very important factors like conversions and user engagement.

 Free Page Speed Audit Tools